inkandswitch/vscode-hypermerge/README.md

 ### HypermergeFS

 From this view you can load and traverse documents.
 Documents appear primarily at the root of this tree structure and are prefixed by the first five characters of their name.
-(For example: `[2Kgzz] Editable Title Code`.)
+(For example: `Editable Title Code [2Kgzz]`.)
 You can click any document listed to open it as a text buffer in the main window.

 Sub-documents can be displayed as buffers as well, and leaf nodes -- plain strings, for example -- will appear as simple text buffers for editing.